 The key to shipping your cards out without risking loss is planning ahead, and tiering out your cards based on value.
 Once you’ve figured out your cutoffs for each added precaution, you can ship out with minimal losses!

-Packaging is key to maintain the condition and value of the card, so never skimp on that step.
-You don’t really need to add insurance to ship a $10 trading or playing card, but you’ll definitely want to add insurance and invest in extra packaging for a card worth $100 or more!
-Then, choose the shipping service that fits your needs best, and save time and money by buying postage using online shipping software.
+Packaging is key to maintaining the condition and value of the card, so never skimp on that step.
+You don’t need to add insurance to ship a $10 trading or playing card, but you’ll definitely want to add insurance and invest in extra packaging for a card worth $100 or more!
+Then, choose the shipping service that fits your needs best.
+Remember: you’ll save both time and money when you use online shipping software to buy postage.
 You’ve got this!